 - Place the flour, butter and salt into a large, clean bowl.
 Rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs, working as quickly as possible to prevent the dough becoming warm.
 Add the very cold water to the mixture and using a cold knife stir until the dough binds together, add more water a teaspoon at a time if the mixture is too dry.
 Wrap the dough in clingfilm and chill for a minimum of 15 minutes, up to 30 minutes.

 - Gently roll the pastry and line a 1½"/4 cm deep, x 7"/18 cm base tart tin.
 Be careful not to overstretch the pastry while rolling or it may crack in the oven.
 Brush the pastry all over with a little of the beaten egg; this will help seal the pastry during cooking.

 - Place the pastry in the fridge while you make the filling.

 - In a large bowl beat the eggs and egg yolks lightly with the sugar.

 - Warm the cream to a gentle simmer, then pour the cream slowly over the beaten eggs, stirring constantly.
 Be careful not to overheat the cream or it will curdle the eggs.
 Add the vanilla extract if you are using.

 - Pour the egg and cream mixture through a sieve into the pastry case.
-Sprinkle over the grated nutmeg making a generous, even layer.
+Sprinkle with the grated nutmeg making a generous, even layer.

 - Place the tart onto a baking sheet and bake in the centre of the preheated oven for 10 minutes to brown the pastry.
 Lower the temperature to 350°F/180°C/Gas 4 and continue cooking for a further 20 minutes or until the custard is almost set; it shoudl still wobble ever so slightly indicating it is cooked.
 It will firm up even more as it cools so be careful not to overcook.